What Can You Do With a Finance Degree?

 - Employee benefits and retirement planning

 In addition to the educational foundation, good communication and relationship-building skills are imperative.
 “With personal financial advising, you need to be able to speak in layman’s terms to ensure your clients understand the questions they are being asked during the information-gathering stage as well as the financial plan itself,” Regis said.

 Back on the corporate side, entry-level finance positions conduct research and provide findings to their financial managers.
 These financial managers, sometimes called treasurers or financial officers, help organizations or industries meet their financial goals, according to BLS.
 As a result, they work in a range of businesses and enterprises, from local organizations to global conglomerates.

 Along with professional experience, most upper-management positions in finance require an advanced degree or additional certification, such as the CFA.
-"A graduate degree in finance lets you learn more about some of the more specific or challenging finance topics, such as options, futures and other derivatives, which can then help you advance in those areas," said Regis.
+“A graduate degree in finance lets you learn more about some of the more specific or challenging finance topics, such as options, futures and other derivatives, which can then help you advance in those areas,” Regis said.

 For many Americans, financial literacy and capability remain elusive.
 According to a national report titled “Financial Capability in the United States 2016” by the FINRA Investor Education Foundation, “addressing the inequalities in financial capability requires a combination of far-sighted public policies and well-designed financial education programs.”

 The FINRA report states that financial education programs have been launched at: